maxtoroq/maxtoroq.github.io/XCST/docs/intro-for-xslt-dev.md

 While the implementation only supports C#, support for other languages, in this or other implementations, is possible.

 You can import other modules with `c:import`, given that they also use the same `language`.

+The `exclude-result-prefixes` attribute is not available because namespace nodes are not copied to the output.

 QNames
 ------